ambrop72/aprinter/README.md

 **WARNING**: Back up any important data on the SD cards you would be using with the device.
 Data loss is possible, e.g. due to bugs in the SD card driver and the FAT filesystem code.

-SD card support is enabled by default on the following boards: RADDS, RAMPS-FD, 4pi, RAMPS 1.3, Melzi, Duet.
-Write support is enabled on RADDS, RAMPS-FD, 4pi, Duet.
+SD card support is enabled by default on the following boards: Duet, RADDS, RAMPS-FD, 4pi, RAMPS 1.3, Melzi.
+Write support is enabled on Duet, RADDS, RAMPS-FD, 4pi, Melzi.
+Note, the ATMEGA2560 has too little RAM for enabling write support.

 The following SD-card related commands are implemented: